410023212/Stock-prediction-based-on-stock-indicators-with-LSTM-and-stock-affecting-news-with-BERT-WWM/README.md

 # Stock prediction based on stock indicators with LSTM and stock-affecting news with BERT WWM
-This is the repository of COMP90019 Distributed Computing Project.
+This is the repository of Distributed Computing Research Project.
 Language: python
 Key library:
 hanlp